 Jenny joined Flinders Law in 2006 after starting as a sessional academic in 2000.
 She also worked at Adelaide Law School for ten years.
-She has taught a wide range of topics over the years but her heart remains with criminal law and family law, and in particular with law reform and the integration of criminal law and human service law.
+She has taught a wide range of topics over the years but her heart remains with criminal law and legal theory, and in particular with law reform and the integration of criminal law and human service law.
 She researches predominantly in issues relating to family violence and religion.
 She is currently undertaking a PhD on integrating faith responses and criminal justice system responses to family violence against Christian women in 2019-2023.
 Her thesis is 'Embodied Justice: An Integrated Faith-Law Response for Christian Women Experiencing Domestic and Family Violence in Australia' (January 2024).

 Jenny has previously lectured at UniSA teaching law to social work and social science students and worked at their Research and Education Unit on Gendered Violence on police responses to family violence.
 She is the College Disability Academic Advisor for the College of Business Government and Law.
 She served on the Management Committee of the Centre for Crime Policy and Research at Flinders University from 2015-2019, and was a Flinders Law Indigenous Students Mentor from 2008-2020.

 Jenny is admitted as a Barrister and Solicitor in the Supreme Court of South Australia and the High Court of Australia.